Lab 1E: What’s the Relationship?

 It can sometimes be helpful to facet on more than 1 variable.

-– Splitting the the data using 2 facets can give us additional insights that might otherwise be hidden.
+– Splitting the data using 2 facets can give us additional insights that might otherwise be hidden.

 -